Sorry, you need to enable JavaScript to visit this website.

 • international entrepreneurship (access to European Funds)

-The Agency stimulates and supports innovation and entrepreneurship, and creates a favourable environment for business creation.
+The Agency is the access point of the Flemish government for all entrepreneurs in Flanders.
+It stimulates and supports innovation and entrepreneurship and creates a favourable environment for business creation.

 Access to capital

 Most of the public start-up funding in Flanders is available for the population in general.
 The Flemish Government supports starting entrepreneurs with grants and aid.
-An overview of these grants and aid are available in the subsidy database of the Flemish Agency for Innovation and Entrepreneurship.
+An overview of these grants and aid are available in the subsidy database of Flanders Innovation & Entrepreneurship (VLAIO).

 Start-up loan+